TomasKopunec/comp0101-ief/Code/if-optimisation-models/src/lib/right-sizing/README.md

 ## Overview

-The right-sizing model for Impact Engine Framework is designed to identify cloud computing instances that better align with the performance and capacity requirements of the customer's workload, with the goal of achieving the lowest possible cost.
+The right-sizing model for Impact Engine Framework is designed to identify cloud computing instances that better align with the performance and capacity requirements of the customer's workload, with the goal of achieving the highest possible cpu usage , ram usage while minimising the cost and maintaining performance .
 It takes input in `yaml` format, ultimately providing more optimal instances based on the current cloud instance type, cloud vendor, current CPU utilization, target CPU utilization, and RAM requirements.
 Currently, this model primarily targets virtual machines of Azure and AWS.

 ## Usage